 - Contracting is a B2B relationship, outside of typical labour laws

-- A good way to give a recruit a ‘probationary’ period prior to hiring
+- A good way to give a recruit a ‘probationary’ period before hiring

 - Can hire for short projects or on a repeat basis